LivelyDismay/magnum-opus/faq.md

 ---

+### Some people have weird black spots on their body, why don't you fix it?

+This is a CBBE issue with some outfits and quite frankly, I can look past it.
+I'm not super adept with bodyslide and outfit studio, so...it is what it is.
+If you fix it, feel free to pop it on Nexus and I'll add it to the modlist.

+---

 ### I broke Workshop Plus and now I can't fly.
 What happened?

 DO NOT enter Workshop Mode with a jetpack equipped.
 This will permanently break that jetpack's functionality.